1985 MOVE bombing: Aftermath

 In 1996, a federal jury ordered the city to pay a $1.5 million civil suit judgment to survivor Ramona Africa and relatives of two people killed in the bombing.
 The jury had found that the city used excessive force and violated the members' constitutional protections against unreasonable search and seizure.
 Ramona was awarded $500,000 for the pain, suffering and physical harm suffered in the fire.

 In 2005, federal judge Clarence Charles Newcomer presided over a civil trial brought by residents seeking damages for having been displaced by the widespread destruction following the 1985 police bombing of MOVE.
-A jury awarded them a $12.83 million verdict against the City of Philadelphia.
+A jury decided that the City of Philadelphia should pay them $12.83 million.

+In 2013, the documentary film Let the Fire Burn introduced the history of the MOVE bombing to a wider audience.

 In November 2020, the Philadelphia City Council approved a resolution to formally apologize for the MOVE bombing.
-The measure also established an annual day of "observation, reflection and recommitment" on May 13, the anniversary of the bombing.
+On May 8th, 2025, the Philadelphia City Council approved a resolution declaring May 13th as "a day of reflection and remembrance" in honor of the victims.

+Block redevelopment

+By late fall 1985, the city government and a private developer had begun to rebuild the residential block that the police department damaged with the MOVE bombing.
+However, the homeowners who moved back in found the construction to be of poor quality, and in 1995, the Ed Rendell administration summoned the United States Army Corps of Engineers to inspect the buildings; they found the 61 buildings were not up to code.
+The city government attempted to remedy this, but by 2005, the city gave up trying to improve the defects and offered $150,000 to any resident who would agree to leave; over two-thirds accepted the deal and abandoned their houses.
+In 2016, the city government committed to rebuilding the block again; in January 2023, Mike Africa Jr., who is a member of MOVE and great-nephew of John Africa, bought the house at 6221 Osage Avenue with plans to turn part of it into a memorial.